 I know what you’re thinking.
 Won’t the avocado make the nutella go bad very quickly?!

-P.S.
-Even though this spread has avocado in it, it DOESN’T go bad like guacomole.
+Believe it or not, it DOESN’T go bad like guacamole.
 The oils and sugar help preserve this spread for 1-2 weeks in your fridge…and you can certainly FREEZE it too!
 I would just make sure not to use an overripe avocado that’s brown, as this could affect the flavor.